 become, been, been eating, called, disappeared, seen, spread, traced

 So why have English-speaking people so

 often ________ white (as compared to sweet) potatoes “Irish” potatoes?
 It’s an interesting story, with a lot of

 (Europe had very frequent wars from the late 16th century through the early 19th century.
 Potatoes can be stored in the ground, since they are a root crop, so they are not so easy to steal.)
 By the early 19th century, potatoes had _________ a “safety net.”

-become, been, been (2x), been surviving, been working, caused, come, had, preserved returned, used
+Group 2: become, been, been (2x), been surviving, been working, caused, come, had, preserved returned, used

 Potatoes have ________ some other major advantages over grain crops.
-They are easier to grow and prepare, and they provide more food value-- a higher percentage of calories-- from a small amount of land than any other major food crop.
+They are easier to grow and prepare.
+They provide more food value-- a higher percentage of calories-- from a small amount of land than any other major food crop.

 Then tragedy struck.
 Starting in 1845, potato blight (a kind of fungus) destroyed a large percentage of the potato crop in Ireland and elsewhere.
-The socio-political situation was worse in Ireland, though, and many people had no access to other foods or resources.
+The socio-political situation was worse in Ireland.
+Many people there had no access to other foods or resources.
 Thousands died, and many more had to leave Ireland with nothing.

-The potato disaster in Ireland and Europe was far worse because the whole potato crop had ________ from those few potatoes brought to Europe so long ago, The Irish and European peasants had no access to the resistant varieties growing in South America.
+The potato disaster in Ireland and Europe was far worse because the whole potato crop had ________ from those few potatoes brought to Europe so long ago.
+The Irish and European peasants had no access to the blight-resistant varieties growing in South America.

 Researchers have ______ _________with the farmers of the Andes to ensure biodiversity.
-They have ____________, and continue to grow, a great number of varieties, so there will always be some kinds to survive if a major disease destroys others.
+They have ____________, and continue to grow, a great number of varieties.
+In that way, there will always be some kinds to survive if a major disease destroys others.
 We don’t want to take the potato for granted again!